 Obviously, there’s no “one size fits all” approach where I can say that it will take a certain number of sessions to improve your relationship.
 We can see big improvements quickly, but it can also take time, depending on the issue.

 At Ward & Associates, we offer evidence-based approaches to therapy, which means that we offer treatments that have been proven by research to be effective.
 For marriage therapy, we have psychologists trained in the Gottman Method for Couples Therapy, which is an evidence-based approach.
 These types of treatment tend to work faster than those that aren’t evidence-based.

 How to find a good couples counsellor?

 You want to make sure that your therapist has proper training and experience.
 For example, all psychologists at Ward & Associates have undergraduate and graduate degrees in psychology and are registered with the College of Alberta Psychologists.
 The “fit” between the therapist and the couple is very important.
 Read a profile written by the psychologist on their website and see if it sounds like a good match for what you need.
 Also, as mentioned above, it’s important to have psychologists who offer evidence-based treatments.

-If you think you might be interested in working on your relationship, check out the profiles for Stephanie Baker and Anne Clifford, who are the psychologists at Ward & Associates who specialize in couples counselling.
+If you think you might be interested in working on your relationship, check out the profiles for Jill Storcer and Michelle Ruiz, who are the psychologists at Ward & Associates who specialize in couples counselling.
 They will be happy to help you get your relationship back on track.
 Whatever you decide, I hope this article helps to reduce any worries you have about couples counselling.